crm416/crm416.github.io/_posts/2013-09-13-phantomjs.md

         // ...
     });

-## Console.logging from your web browser
+{% anchor h2 %}Console.logging from your web browser{% endanchor %}

 Similarly, I was often frustrated by the inability to display information logged by my webpage.
 Recall the split between the context of your PhantomJS program and the webpage open in your headless browser.
 Well, if you type `console.log("Hello, World!")` in your PhantomJS program, that will be printed to your terminal.
 If, however, your webpage tries to log the same message, it will pass by unnoticed!
 So if your webpage prints a bunch of traces to the console, you'll never see 'em.